flowr-analysis/flowr/wiki/Query API.md

 Call context queries may be used to identify calls to specific functions that match criteria of your interest.
 For now, we support two criteria:

 1. **Function Name** (`callName`): The function name is specified by a regular expression.
 This allows you to find all calls to functions that match a specific pattern.
+Please note, that if you do not use Regex-Anchors, the query will match any function name that contains the given pattern (you can set the `callNameExact` property to `true` to automatically add the `^...$` anchors).
 2. **Call Targets**  (`callTargets`): This specifies to what the function call targets.
 For example, you may want to find all calls to a function that is not defined locally.

 Besides this, we provide the following ways to automatically categorize and link identified invocations: